India men's national field hockey team: Golden years (1926–1959)

-India then went on to successfully defend their title at the 1932 Olympics with a 11–1 win over Japan and 24–1 win over United States, in that match Dhyan Chand scored 8 goals and Roop Singh scored 10 goals, This is the largest margin of victory ever in the Olympic games.
+India then went on to successfully defend their title at the 1932 Olympics with a 11–1 win over Japan and 24–1 win over United States, in that match Dhyan Chand scored 8 goals and Roop Singh scored 10 goals, the highest by any player in an Olympic match.
+This is the largest margin of victory ever in the Olympic games.

 India went on to win their third straight title at the 1936 Olympics, this time captained by legendary player Dhyan Chand himself.
 India stormed through the group stage by winning against Japan 9–0, Hungary 4–0 and United States 7–0.
 In the semi-finals they defeated France 10–0.
 The team went on to face Germany in the final.
-The match was won by India 8–1 and it still remains the biggest winning margin in an Olympic final.
+The match was won by India 8–1, and it still remains the biggest winning margin in an Olympic final.
 The Indian hockey team that won three successive Olympic titles is often regarded as one of the greatest ever to play the sport.